TIBCOUK/tci_workshop_for_beginners/README.md

-# TIBCO Cloud Integration Workshop
+# TIBCO Cloud Integration Workshop for Beginners

 **Note**: Before you start the labs, download the repo (**Clone or download** > **Download ZIP**), and unzip it to a local directory.